Building products that actually matter.

 Goal

-Carry out user testing and elicit feedback with anything from high-level wireframes to fully clickable prototypes in Figma, Balsamiq, or PowerPoint.
+Carry out user testing and elicit feedback with anything from high-level wireframes to fully clickable prototypes with GenAI or manually in Figma, Balsamiq, PowerPoint, etc.

 Goal